VedantKh/personal/src/routes/writings/boredom.md

 Finding direction in life is never easy.
 But I think your instinct to sniff out directions that feel more right becomes more reliable if you add a little bit more boredom in your life.

 It's funny that we call this "dead time."
 One could argue that without this "dead time," it's hard to really live.

+---
+Inspired by a conversation with [Jakub Smékal](https://jakubsmekal.com/).